 During 2015, NVE published a report describing the overall regulation of Statnett, focusing on the economic regulation.
 It also included a statement from Statnett of their latest cost-development.
-During the last ten years, Statnett has increased their costs extensively, mainly due to the need of large, new investments.
-NVE suggested in the same report that Statnett every second year shall present a public report where they describe the main cost developments.
+During the last ten years Statnett has increased their costs extensively, mainly due to the need of large, new investments.
+In 2016, NVE decided that Statnett shall present a public report biannually where they describe the main cost developments.
 Statnett shall give forecasts on the next five years planned developments and report on the last five years actual development.
 Deviations between forecasted and actual costs shall be accounted for in future reports.
 In addition to explanations of the developments in total costs, Statnett shall describe the development in costs for larger investment projects, from the estimated costs in the license application to the actual capitalized costs.
-This is to get more insight into whether there are large deviations between estimated and actual costs of investments, and if this is the case, what the cause of the deviations are.
+This is to get more insight into whether there are large deviations between estimated and actual costs of investments, and if this is the case, what the causes of the deviations are.
+The first report will be delivered during 2017.